 The Corporation has implemented a significant number of aggregate exploration programs on public land, and following review of the test programs, four aggregate mining applications have been submitted for approval to the Alberta Government.
-So far, one aggregate mining lease has been approved, and another is pending ASRD final approval once a first nation's consultation has been completed.
+So far, two aggregate mining leases have been approved, and another is pending Alberta Sustainable Resource Development final approval once a first nation's consultation has been completed.

-Currently, the Corporation holds Alberta Metallic and Industrial Minerals Permits on 494,072 hectares (1,220,878 acres) largely located in the Fort McMurray region in northeast Alberta.
+Currently, the Corporation holds Alberta Metallic and Industrial Minerals Permits on 511,928 hectares (1,265,002 acres) largely located in the Fort McMurray region in northeast Alberta.
 The Alberta Government has identified a rich variety of industrial minerals in this region such as dolomite, salt, and silica sand.
 These minerals are key ingredients for many products used to support the oil sands industry and Alberta infrastructure projects.
 The Corporation continues to assess its permitted land holdings for development based on mineral exploration programs that employ such methods as airborne magnetic surveys, sediment stream and outcrop sampling and deep well drilling.